 ► What is an International Driving Permit?

-► Will you need special licence after Brexit?
+► Do you need a special licence after Brexit?

 ► Explained: how to apply for an IDP

-Britain is in the throes of an historic divorce from the EU - and disentangling ourselves from four decades of union is having lots of unforeseen side effects.
-One consequence for motorists is that British drivers may need an International Driving Permit if planning a trip abroad after a no-deal Brexit (a scenario that's becoming more and more likely).
+Britain has officially left the EU – and disentangling ourselves from four decades of union has had lots of unforeseen side effects.
+But now the divorce settlement is agreed, it’s clear that British drivers won’t need an International Driving Permit to drive on the Continent after Brexit.

-But what is an International Driving Permit (IDP)?
+So what is an International Driving Permit (IDP)?
 Do you really need one?
-Which countries will require one?
+Which countries require one?
 And how do you apply for an international driving licence?
 In this handy explainer we look at all of these topical questions.

 Further reading around Brexit

 Do I need an International Driving Permit after Brexit?

-If you're driving further afield in countries outside Europe, the rules are unchanged.
-So if you have a trip to somewhere exotic such as China, the US or Japan, chances are you'll need an IDP already.
+If you’re driving further afield in countries outside Europe, the rules are unchanged.
+So if you have a trip to somewhere exotic such as China, South Africa, the US or Japan, chances are you’ll need an IDP already.
 Read on to find out how you can apply for one.